-Retrieved materials will normally be held at the Circulation Desk (273-2462) for the standard hold period of six days.
+Most retrieved materials will normally be held at the Circulation Desk (273-2462) for the standard hold period of six days.
+Youth Collection books may be held three days at the Circulation Desk.
 Periodical volumes will not be held at the desk, but you can arrange to have photocopies made of the articles you need from the retrieved journal volumes.
-Books and other information resources located in the Youth Collection and Information File material will not be held.

 The Rod Library acquires assistive technology devices and designs workstations so Library information resources are accessible to UNI students, faculty, and staff with disabilities.
 The equipment is available and no reservation is needed.
-If someone else is using the equipment you wish to use, please inquire at the Reference Desk for assistance.
+If someone else is using the equipment you wish to use, please inquire at the Research Help Desk or Tech Desk for assistance.

-Assistive Technology Area, second floor near the Reference Desk.
+Assistive Technology Area, main floor near the Research Help Desk.
 The following equipment is available: